...

 In addition, for all young people the right and duty to education and training applies for at least 12 years or, in any case, until getting a 3-year vocational qualification by the age of 18, in accordance with the provisions of Law No. 53/2003.

-Compulsory education can be carried out in State and parochial schools (Law No. 62 of 2000), in the field of public education system, but it can also be carried out in non-parochial schools (Law No. 27 of 2006) or through family education.
+Students can fulfill compulsory education in State and parochial schools (Law No. 62 of 2000), in the field of public education system, but also in non-parochial schools (Law No. 27 of 2006) or through family education.
 In the latter two cases, however, the completion of compulsory education must be subject to a number of conditions, such as taking proficiency exams.

-Responsibility for the completion of the obligation to educate minors lies on parents of pupils, or those exercising parental responsibility.
+Parents or legal guardians are responsible for the completion of the obligation to educate minors.
 Municipalities of residence and school directors provide supervision on the fulfillment of this obligation.

 What happens at the end of compulsory education in Italy